 You will need:

-- a good honours degree (minimum 2.2) or equivalent in a relevant discipline, or relevant experience.
+- a good honours degree (minimum 2.2) or equivalent, or relevant experience.

 See our English Language requirements for international (non-EU) and EU students.